Finally answering one of my most frequently asked questions: how do bloggers make money?

 But the BIGGEST benefit of ads is this.
 I always thought the only way I could make money off of my blog is through sponsored posts and affiliate commissions.
 But now, I’ve seen how increasing my traffic means that my ad revenue also increases.

 When you guys ask me to cover a topic that requires a lot of work, I usually consider the ROI.
 How much time/money/resources will this blog post require to be done well?
 And is that worth it if I’m not getting paid to create it?
 Most of the time I still think it is to some capacity, because I love creating content that I know you guys will love.
-But now I’m seeing how I can get ad revenue from posts that otherwise would make me zilch.
+But it’s also nice to know that I can get some ad revenue from posts that otherwise would make me zilch.

 If you don’t have the traffic to apply to Mediavine yet, Google Adsense is not a membership site, so that could be a good option as you get started!